Clearview, Ontario

-Clearview is a rural incorporated township in Simcoe County in Central Ontario, Canada, west of Barrie and south of Collingwood and Wasaga Beach in Simcoe County.
+Clearview is a rural incorporated township in Simcoe County in Central Ontario, Canada, west of Barrie and south of Collingwood and Wasaga Beach.

 History

 Human occupation of the area is evident starting in as early as the Paleo-Indian period.

-Before the arrival of European settlers, the area of Clearview Township was part of the territory of the Petun, a confederation of Iroquoians who were closely related to the Huron and Neutral peoples.
-The Petun were ravaged by disease epidemics in the early 17th century and victim to raids by the Iroquois Confederacy (a part of the Beaver Wars), with much of their remaining population fleeing as refugees and vacating the territory.
+Before the arrival of European settlers, the area of Clearview Township was part of the territory of the Petun, a confederation of Iroquoians who were closely related to the Wendat (Huron) and Neutral peoples.
+The Petun were ravaged by disease epidemics in the early 17th century and victim to raids by the Haudenosaunee Confederacy (a part of the Beaver Wars), with much of their remaining population fleeing as refugees and vacating the territory.
 There are abundant archaeological remains in the township from the Petun period.